 It is essential to practice proper husbandry and to be on the lookout for environmental factors which can result in a diminished appetite.
 These include improper temperature and lack of suitable humidity.

-Make sure to keep a close eye on your gecko’s physical health, as any injury or sickness are likely to result in your gecko ignoring their food.
+Make sure to keep a close eye on your gecko’s physical health, as any injury or sickness is likely to result in your gecko ignoring their food.

 Leopard geckos might be relatively robust creatures, but they still need adequate care and attention.